AICoE/workshop-intern-bootcamp-git/0-set-up.md

 git config --global user.email "jane@redhat.com"
 ```

-## Step 0.5 Configure SSH connection with GitHub (if not already configured)
+## Step 0.6 Configure SSH connection with GitHub (if not already configured)

+Using the SSH protocol, you can connect and authenticate to remote servers and services.
+With SSH keys, you can connect to GitHub without supplying your username or password at each visit.[GitHub Docs](https://help.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh)<br>
 If you don't already have an SSH key, you must generate a new SSH key.
 If you're unsure whether you already have an SSH key, check for existing keys.

 ### Check for existing keys